minhto2802/DPE/README.md

 - Stage-0 supervised pretraining (ERM / IsoMax)
 - Stage-1 ensemble training with diversified prototype heads

 Training is SLURM-compatible.
 See scripts for submission templates.
-The pretrained backbone weights will be available to downloading shortly.
+The pretrained backbone weights will be available for downloading shortly.

 ---